-ExpertiseSocial and Affective Neuroscience, Cross-group Resonance, Emotion and Self-control.
+ExpertiseSocial and Affective Neuroscience, Social Interactions, Emotion and Self-control, EEG

 ProfileI believe that social, cognitive, and biological levels of analysis complement each other and that in order to truly understand a psychological phenomenon we need comprehensive theories and integrative research that spans across levels of analysis.
 Following this research philosophy, my lab uses a multi-method approach, utilizing behavioral methods in combination with neuroimaging (EEG) and physiological measures (GSR, EMG, and ECG), to investigate how we perceive, understand and adapt to others’ actions, intentions and emotions.
 Webpage

 Gutsell, J.N., Inzlicht, M..
 "A Neuroaffective perspective on why people fail to live a sustainable lifestyle.."
 Encouraging Sustainable Behavior: Psychology and the Environment.
 Ed.
 H. van Trijp.
 London: Psychology Press, 2014.
 137-153.

 Gutsell, J. N., Inzlicht, M..
 "Using EEG mu-suppression to explore group biases in motor resonance."
 The Neuroscience of Prejudice.
 Ed.
 B. Derks, D. Scheepers and N. Ellemers.
 London: University Press, 2013.
 278-298.

 Gutsell, J. N., & Inzlicht, M..
 "Intergroup differences in the sharing of emotive states: Neural evidence of an empathy gap."
 Social Cognitive and Affective Neuroscience 7.
 5 (2012): 596-603.

 Inzlicht, M., Gutsell, J. N., Legault, L..
 "Mimicry reduces racial prejudice."
 Journal of Experimental Social Psychology 48.
 1 (2012): 361-365.